619DILIP/PEP-WebDevProject_Book/README.md

-# 📚 Book Finder – Full Stack Project
+# 📚 Book Finder – Frontend JavaScript Project

 Build a web application that allows users to search for books using the **Google Books API**, filter and sort results, and view detailed information about selected books.